Lalit-N97/Techolution-Assignment/README.md

 # Techolution-Assignment

-This repo contains assignment work given by Techolution company for UI Developer Intern
+This repo contains assignment work given by Techolution company for UI Developer Intern as a Screening task.